Eric-Chng/baguette-boy/README.md

 FEATURES LIST:
 Must-haves:
-2D physics - A smooth and functional physics engine that allows for natural jumping, movement, and collisions Enemies - Enemies with health for the player to deal with in order to add difficulty Player combat - a weapon and health for the player Side-scrolling - Screen that only shows a portion of the entire map
+(Done)2D physics - A smooth and functional physics engine that allows for natural jumping, movement, and collisions (Done)Enemies - Enemies with health for the player to deal with in order to add difficulty (In-Progress)Player combat - a weapon and health for the player (Done)Side-scrolling - Screen that only shows a portion of the entire map

 Want-to-haves:
 Inventory system - A scroll wheel based inventory system to store items